lldzlldz/nnUNet/readme.md

 ```bash
 nnUNetv2_train DATASET_NAME_OR_ID UNET_CONFIGURATION FOLD [additional options, see -h]
 ```
-Use `-tr` to refer the the trainer files.
+Use `-tr` to refer the trainer files.

 Use `-p` to refer to the planner files